pasupuletisatya/go-sample/README.md

-# go-sample
+Go example projects

+This repository contains a collection of Go programs and libraries that demonstrate the language, standard libraries, and tools.

+The examples

+go get github.com/pasupuletisatya/go-sample

-This is the sample Hello world program for go language
+A trivial Hello world program that uses a stringutil package.